jenkor/UEX-Discord-Integration/README.md

-# UEX Discord Bot
+# UEX Multi-User Discord Bot

-A secure multi-user Discord bot that sends UEX Corp marketplace notifications directly to your DMs.
-One deployment serves multiple users with complete privacy options.
+A secure, self-hostable Discord bot that serves multiple users with UEX Corp marketplace notifications and trading functionality.
+One deployment serves unlimited users with bank-level security and complete privacy options.

 ## 🎯 What This Bot Does

-- **Private DM Notifications**: Receives UEX Corp marketplace events and sends them as direct messages to you
+- **🔔 Real-time Notifications**: Receives UEX Corp marketplace events and sends them as Discord DMs to the appropriate users
-- **Slash Commands**: Reply to negotiations directly through Discord using `/reply` commands
+- **⚡ Interactive Commands**: Reply to negotiations directly through Discord using slash commands or interactive buttons
-- **Multi-User Architecture**: One bot deployment serves multiple users securely
+- **👥 Multi-User Architecture**: One bot deployment serves unlimited users securely with encrypted credential storage
-- **Privacy by Design**: Encrypted credentials + Discord permissions for complete privacy
+- **🔒 Privacy by Design**: Multiple privacy options using Discord's built-in permission system
-- **Free Forever**: Deploy once, serve multiple users on free hosting platforms
+- **💰 Free Forever**: Deploy once on free hosting platforms, serve unlimited users

-## 🏗️ Architecture
+## 🏗️ Multi-User Architecture

-This bot uses a secure multi-user architecture with privacy options:
+This bot is designed for **one admin to deploy and serve multiple users**:

 - **Express Server**: Handles incoming UEX webhooks at `/webhook/uex`
 - **Discord.js Client**: Connects to Discord Gateway for DM delivery and command handling
-- **Encrypted User Storage**: All user credentials secured with AES-256 encryption
+- **Encrypted User Storage**: All user credentials secured with AES-256-GCM encryption
+- **User Isolation**: Each user can only access their own negotiations and data
-- **Privacy Controls**: Discord permissions provide complete user isolation
+- **Privacy Controls**: Discord permissions provide complete user isolation options

-### 🔒 Privacy Options
+### 🔒 Privacy Options for Users

-**🏠 Private Discord Server**
+**🏠 Private Discord Server (Recommended)**
+- User creates their own Discord server
-- Create your own Discord server, invite only the bot
+- Invites only the bot (complete isolation)
-- Complete isolation, like having your own personal bot
+- Like having a personal bot instance
-- No other users can see your activity

 **🔒 Private Channels**
 - Use private channels in existing Discord servers